Bearer/bearer/README.md

 ### Scan your project

 The easiest way to try out Curio is with our example project, [Bear Publishing](https://github.com/Bearer/bear-publishing).
-It simulates a realistic ruby application with common data security flaws.
+It simulates a realistic Ruby application with common data security flaws.
 Clone or download it to a convenient location to get started.
 Alternately, you can use your own application.
 Check the [supported languages](#supported-language) to see if your stack supports a policy report.

 *You won't need to run the sample project.
 Curio scan the codebase without running the application.*